intel/nauta/docs/user-guide/actions/getting_started.md

 # Getting Started

 This section provides brief examples for performing some of the most essential and valuable tasks supported by Nauta.

-**Note:** Several commands and training scripts in this section require access to the internet to download data, scripts, etc.
+**Note:** Several commands and training scripts in this section require access to the internet to download data, scripts, and so on.

 The section discusses the following main topics: